- According to a study in the Quarterly Journal of Economics, a business's legal status is what separates entrepreneurs from other business owners.

 "It is a particular mixture of traits that seems to matter for both becoming an entrepreneur and succeeding as an entrepreneur," the study's authors wrote.
 "It is the high-ability person who tends to 'break the rules' as a youth who is especially likely to become a successful entrepreneur."

 On the other side of the equation, unincorporated business owners tend to have responsibilities that require more manual skills and were previously employed in similar work.

 In addition, the researchers discovered that incorporated entrepreneurs are more likely to have many employees while unincorporated business owners have few or no employees.

-There is also a difference in how financially successful each group of business owners is.
-The study shows that incorporated business owners reported an increase of $6,600 in median annual earnings relative to their previous salaries when they became entrepreneurs.
-Unincorporated business owners had median annual earnings increases of just $716.
+There is also a difference in financial earnings relative to each group of business owners.
+The study reported that incorporated business owners gained $6,600 in median annual earnings relative to their previous salaries when they became entrepreneurs.
+Unincorporated business owners had median annual earnings increases of $716.